corvusdeinanis/cuddlyspaceship/content/Emerging Trends in Health Psychology.md

 date: 2023-08-01
 tags: ['psychology','healthpsych']
 ---

-Holistic,

-## Integrative and Holistic Approaches

-## Technology and Digital Health

-## Health Disparities and Health Equity
+- **Technology** and Digital Health digital health interventions to promote behavior change, self-management, and improve health outcomes.
+Apps, smartwatches, etc

+- Health **Disparities** and Health Equity investigating how socioeconomic status, race/ethnicity, education, and access to healthcare influence health outcomes, health behaviors, and healthcare utilization.

-## Positive Psychology and Wellbeing
+- **Positive Psychology** and Wellbeing
+  Positive psychology concepts, such as resilience, gratitude, positive emotions, and well-being are integrated and their effect on health is being explored

-## Biopsychosocial Approaches to Chronic Disease Management
+- **Biopsychosocial** Approaches to Chronic Disease Management *holistic* approach by studying the interactions between biological, psychological, and social factors

+- Health Behavior Change and Motivation:
+  Intrinsic motivation, how to change health behaviour, better strategies and interventions

-## Cultural Competence and Diversity
+- Cultural Competence and Diversity

+- Mind Body interactions

-> [!Question] Isn't coping by itself NOT GETTING BETTER
+Isn't coping by itself NOT GETTING BETTER
-> Implied that coping is a solution but isn't it more of a response than a solution?
+Implied that coping is a solution but isn't it more of a response than a solution?
 Isn't it survival, not trying to solve it